03 - Scope of privilege

 Are foreign lawyers recognized for the purposes of privilege?

-Foreign lawyers, once enrolled on one of the lists of foreign lawyers as required by the Act of 5 July 2002 on providing legal services by foreign lawyers in the Republic of Poland, are subject to the statutory obligation of confidentiality.
+Foreign lawyers, once enrolled on one of the lists of foreign lawyers as required by the Act of 5 July 2002 on the provision of legal assistance by foreign lawyers in the Republic of Poland, are subject to the statutory obligation of confidentiality and can rely on attorney-client privilege to the same extent as Polish lawyers.

 Does privilege extend to nonlegal professionals who may from time to time advise on legal issues relating to their field, e.g., accountants or tax consultants advising on tax law?

 There are specific provisions that regulate this matter.
-For example, under the Law of 5 July 1996 on the provision of tax advice, tax consultants are obliged not to disclose any information or facts gathered in the course of providing professional legal advice.
-This obligation of confidentiality cannot be limited in time and, as a rule, tax consultants cannot be exempted from the obligation of confidentiality as to facts that they learned in the course of providing professional legal advice or in the course of leading a case.
+For example, under the Act of 5 July 1996 on the provision of tax advice, tax consultants are obliged not to disclose any information or facts gathered in the course of providing professional legal advice.
+This obligation of confidentiality cannot be limited in time, and, as a rule, tax consultants cannot be exempted from the obligation of confidentiality as to facts that they learned in the course of providing professional legal advice or leading a case.
+Persons employed by tax consultants are also subject to this obligation insofar as they carry out professional duties.